agiledev-students-spring2023/final-project-concerts-io/README.md

 - [Lianna Poblete](https://github.com/liannnaa)

 ## History of the Project
 Concerts.io is a website that shows you nearby concerts based on your music taste.
-Users will receive weekly newsletter updates of shows happening nearby and also recently announced shows taking place in the future.
-Through the website, you will be able to see important details about each concert such as the date and time of the show, ticket prices, age requirement, and a link to purchase.
-Users will be able to save shows they want to go to and receive reminders of upcoming shows they have tickets for.
-Concerts.io makes the concert-going experience easy for all users, freeing them from the hassle and worry of missing out on their favorite band's show.
+This app was developed throughout the semester as a course project.
+It reached deployment on Digital Ocean May 1st.
+The web app consists of an express backend server, a react frontend server, and communicates with a mongodb atlas cluster for storing user data.
+It gathers user listener data through communication with the spotify and last fm apis, and currently sources it's concert reccomendations from the ticketmaster discovery API.

+## Continous Deployment
+Continous deployment of the project is sourced through the digital ocean app platform, such that any pushes made to the master branch are then deployed onto the servers.
+The most up to date code in github is the app that will be served to users.

 ## Additional Resources
 [Concert.io Proposal](https://github.com/agiledev-students-spring-2023/project-proposal-team1234)